alchemyplatform/aa-sdk/site/pages/packages/aa-ethers/account-signer/getAddress.md

 ---
-outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: AccountSigner • getAddress
+title: AccountSigner • getAddress
-  - - meta
-    - name: description
-      content: Overview of the getAddress method on AccountSigner in aa-ethers
-  - - meta
-    - property: og:description
-      content: Overview of the getAddress method on AccountSigner in aa-ethers
+description: Overview of the getAddress method on AccountSigner in aa-ethers
 ---

 # getAddress